 Our base for dinner was Anima e Core, a simple family-owned trattoria in Piazza Marcinnò, where you can taste authentic local food in a cozy atmosphere.
 If you go there don’t miss their antipasto rustico (a colorful plate of mixed vegetables cooked in different ways) and their famous filetto in crosta di cipolla (a beef steak covered in sliced onions).

 On our last day in town, with some time on our hands before flying back home, we decided to explore the surroundings of Caltagirone and drove to Piazza Armerina, about 30 km north (better to have a rental car, as public transportation is pretty limited).
 The weather was gorgeous and it felt amazing driving through the open road, surrounded by fields of artichokes and prickly pears with beautiful views over lush green hills.

-Piazza Armerina boasts a picturesque medieval centre and is often referred to as “the town of 100 churches”, due to the extraordinary number of religious sites that can be found here.
-We also managed to visit the Villa Romana del Casale (about 5 km from Piazza Armerina), an exceptional example of Roman country retreat with some of the finest and best preserved mosaics in the world (no coincidence that this place has been declared a Unesco World Heritage site).
+Piazza Armerina boasts a picturesque medieval center and is often referred to as “the town of 100 churches”, due to the extraordinary number of religious sites that can be found here.
+We also managed to visit the Villa Romana del Casale (about 5 km from Piazza Armerina), an exceptional example of a Roman country retreat with some of the finest and best-preserved mosaics in the world (no coincidence that this place has been declared a Unesco World Heritage site).